-This page has lots of information to help you over the coming weeks.
+This page has lots of information to help you during the coronavirus pandemic.
 Click on each item to go to the relevant information.

 Have a look at our Facebook page for other information and ideas: www.facebook.com/bathnesfis